Sounders lose to San Jose Earthquakes for the first time since 2015, snapping another impressive streak

 Regulation time in the opening half belonged to the Sounders.
 The Rave Green controlled possession 63.1% of the time and outshot the Quakes 6-2.

-Seattle midfielder Kelyn Rowe had a standout first half in terms of helping the Sounders get in scoring position.
+Rowe had a standout first half in terms of helping the Sounders get in scoring position.
 His best chance was a service to striker Raul Ruidiaz at the mouth of goal in the 27th minute.
 San Jose keeper James Marcinkowski was able to tip the shot over the net.

 A Ruidiaz attempt in the box in the 21st minute uncharacteristically sailed over goal.
 And the Peruvian had a slick pass to midfielder Reed Baker-Whiting in the box that Marcinkowski was able to save.